axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 4. Racemanager "racemanager:KYC"
 5. Editor "editor:BYC"
 6. Resultservice "resultservice:swc2018-miami"
-7. User "user:johndoe" (A role that every user should have for himself/herself; grants permissions to modify the respective
+7. User "user::johndoe" (A role that every user should have for himself/herself; grants permissions to modify the respective user object properties such as company affiliation, password and full name

 ## Constraints